Esko Prague

 Esko Prague is a commuter rail or S-Bahn system, part of the Prague Integrated Transport (PID), serving the city of Prague and the surrounding areas of the Central Bohemian Region.
 Train lines that are included in the PID system are labeled by letter S (or R) and a number, e.g. S1 or S88.
 On these lines, PID tickets can be used.
-Long-distance fast trains are not integrated in the system.
+Selected Long-Distance Trains such as R9 - R26 are partially integrated.

 It has been in operation under its current name since December 9, 2007. part of the Prague Integrated Transport system serving the city of Prague and the surrounding areas of the Central Bohemian Region.
 It is primarily operated by the České dráhy.

 The system was significantly improved after the completion of the so-called Nové spojení between southern and northern parts of the system in 2008.